mediasp/hold/README.md

 Of course there are various trade-offs involved when choosing between these two approaches.
 ActiveRecord is a more lightweight approach which is often preferred for small-to-mid-sized database-backed web applications where the data model is tightly coupled to a database schema; whereas Repositories start to show benefits when it comes to, eg:

 * Separation of concerns in a larger system; avoiding bloated model classes with too many responsibilities
-* Ease of switching between alternative back-end data stores, eg database-backed vs in-memory; in particular, in order to avoid database dependencies when testing
+* Ease of switching between alternative back-end data stores, eg database-backed vs persisted-in-a-config-file vs persisted in-memory.
+In particular, this can help avoid database dependencies when testing
 * Systems which persist objects in multiple data stores -- eg in a relational database, serialized in a key-value cache, serialized in config files, ...
 * Decoupling the structure of your data model from the schema of the data store used to persist it

 ## Interfaces

 At the core of our approach is to define interfaces for the most common kinds of "things which persist stuff".
-It being Ruby, you could just implement them just via duck-typing, but we also define some modules which serve to illustrate the method signatures, and provide a handful of default implementations and conveniences around the core interface.
+It being Ruby, you could just implement them just via duck-typing, but we also define some modules which serve to illustrate the method signatures, and provide a handful of default implementations and conveniences around the core interface, and as a 'marker' for the interface (since in general, `duck.is_a?(Quacker)` is easier than `[:quack_loudly, :quack_quietly, ...].each {|m| duck.respond_to?(m)}`).

 (We also have some shared test suites which are intended to validate that a particular implementation complies with the contract; a TODO is to make these reusable outside this gem).